terraform-viettelidc/terraform-provider-vcloud/website/docs/guides/nsxt_alb.html.markdown

 ## About

-Starting with version 10.2, VMware Cloud Director provides load balancing services by leveraging the capabilities of VMware Avi Load Balancer. _System administrators_ can enable and configure access to load balancing services for VDCs backed by NSX-T.
+Starting with version 10.2, Viettel IDC Cloud provides load balancing services by leveraging the capabilities of VMware Avi Load Balancer. _System administrators_ can enable and configure access to load balancing services for VDCs backed by NSX-T.